See why 4thWay now accepts ethical ads.

 The proportion of borrowers Lendwise accepts is high compared to other personal loans – but I think in this case understandably so.

 The applicants for these very specific loans are much more likely to be those who’ll be accepted.
-This is not least because they have to demonstrate that they have earned a place on a course already and because the bulk of the loan payment is to be paid by Lendwise* directly to the university in fees.
-The university repays the fees if the borrower drops out.
+This is partly because borrowers have to demonstrate that they have earned a place on a course already.

 Yet it is of course the borrower, and not the university, that’s contracted to pay off the loan and interest.
 Clearly, these borrowers intend to go through with their studies and earn a higher income at the other end.

-Borrowers are highly motivated, having already graduated and now pushing for courses at universities where Lendwise is able to model their likely future incomes.
-Some limited evidence suggests that borrowers generally go on to earn at or above the projected incomes.
+Borrowers are highly motivated, with most of them having already graduated and now pushing for courses at universities where Lendwise is able to model their likely future incomes.

 Most universities are in the UK.
 For Lendwise to consider an overseas university, it has to be of particularly high regard.
 This means mostly top business schools and high-ranking universities.